stevebus/unrealdemo/docs/preparing-cad-models.md

 Now we can export the 3D view from the Datasmith tab and it would be ready for automatic twin placement in the ADT Setup process.

 ![ViewExport](../media/preparing-cad-models/ViewExport.png "ViewExport")

+Inside Unreal, the imported Datasmith mesh should have the relevant metadata embedded in Asset User Data > Datasmith User Data > Metadata